neutron-project/form-bundle/Resources/doc/image_upload.md

 	return 'some message';
 } catch (\Neutron\FormBundle\Exception\ImageHashException $e) {
 	// this exception is thrown when temporary image hash is different than the image you try to save.
-	// this can happen if someoneelse has changed the image in the temp directory. return 'some message';
+	// this can happen if someone else has changed the image in the temp directory. return 'some message';
 }
 ```